What is a honeypot token?

 Why agents must detect them

 Hive exposes honeypot detection as a first-class MCP tool — get_token_security — that runs the GoPlus check and returns a structured response.
-The agent reads the is_honeypot flag before suggesting any swap.
-CoinGecko MCP, Moralis Cortex, Codex, and Birdeye do not expose programmatic honeypot detection.
+The agent reads the is_honeypot flag before suggesting any swap, then uses the tax and ownership fields to decide whether the token still needs a warning.